 Fill in the article

 The English language often requires the use of articles “a,” “an,” or “the” in front of words, which can be confusing to non-native speakers, some of whom may not even have articles in their language.
 One great exercise is to copy a bunch of paragraphs into a document and replace all of the articles with underlined spaces.
 Then you can read the paragraphs and manually fill in what you believe to be the correct articles, checking against the original paragraphs for accuracy.
 An English tutor can easily help prepare this assignment.

 It’s not a pretty acronym, but it is a useful one, and it stands for Subject-Verb- Object-Place-Time.
 That’s the typical structure that sentences in English follow.
 Learning SVOPT can help ESL students avoid creating unnatural-sounding or confusing sentences by misplacing words.
-For this exercise, write a long email to a friend in English.
+For this exercise, write a long email to a friend or tutor in English.
 Then go back and write S, V, O, P, or T over each word.
 Fix sentences that were not in the right order.